 My favorite trick is to layer two different mats on top of one another in front of the door!
 I picked a farmhouses style check cotton mat that is larger than my welcome mat.
 This just adds a little more visual interest making is eye-catchy.

-Then, Add a focal point
+Add a focal point like a fall sign

 I knew I needed one thing that was going to catch people’s eye when looking at my front porch.
 Sometimes when there are too many decor items all about the same size and color it can feel overwhelming because there are so many things to look at and the eye doesn’t know where to land.

 Adding one large eye-catching piece solves that issue.
 This time I knew I wanted a large Fall sign.
 I decided to make one, but I’ve linked my inspiration sign at the bottom.
-I’ll have a tutorial out soon for that sign.

-Lastly, add Cascading pumpkins and mums
+Add Cascading pumpkins and mums

 It’s time to fill in the porch steps with layers of pumpkins and mums.
 I’ve added a few large pots to try and give the mums a little varying height.
 This is the fun part.